 - detect, prevent and address technical issues;

-- contact you with newsletter, marketing and promotional materials and other information that may be of interests to you.
+- contact you with newsletters, marketing and promotional materials and other information that may interest you.

 HOW LONG DO WE KEEP YOUR PERSONAL DATA?